Factum Foundation & Skene Catling de la Peña revive AaltoSiilo

 Alongside the Factum Foundation and Aalto Foundation, Skene Catling de la Peña is undertaking the ambitious regeneration of Alvar and Aino Aalto’s first industrial structure, built in 1931.
 Once a sulfite cellulose factory and a silo for storing wood chips, the brutalist relic in northern Finland will soon be revitalized as a research center promoting architectural preservation and reuse.
 Plans for completion in 2026 are aligned with Oulu’s celebrations for its European Culture Capital year, with the broader community-driven goals for this new chapter already echoed in the ongoing cultural events at the site.

-This September, designboom attended the third AaltoSiilo Festival which explored how post-industrial landscapes can be reimagined through art and architecture, transforming the monument into a stage for an array of audio-visual performances, including a grand acrobatic choreography along the concrete facade.
-On this occasion, we spoke with Charlotte Skene Catling — the architect leading the project — about her visions for reinventing the silo from a building designed for processes, to one designed for people, her ‘geoarchaeological’ approach to architectural preservation, and how various design constraints inspired creative solutions.
+This September, designboom attended the third AaltoSiilo Festival which explored how post-industrial landscapes can be reimagined through art and architecture.
+The monument was transformed into a stage for an array of audio-visual performances, including a grand acrobatic choreography scaling the concrete facade to the top of the ‘fang’.
+On this occasion, we spoke with Charlotte Skene Catling — the architect leading the project — about her visions for reinventing the silo from a building designed for processes, to one designed for people, her ‘geoarchaeological’ approach to architectural preservation, and how various design constraints have inspired creative solutions.

 all images © Skene Catling de la Peña unless stated otherwise